-Roundtable sessions offer opportunities for a more discursive exploration of research issues.
+Roundtable sessions involve three thematically clustered presentations and offer opportunities for a more discursive exploration of research issues.
 This may well involve discussion of work in progress.
 The presenters elaborate on their emerging data and theory, and invite the participants to contribute to a discussion on potential challenges.
 Three presenters will explain and discuss their research one after another.

+A roundtable session is scheduled for 90 minutes.
 Each presenter has five minutes to introduce his/her project and raise one or two open questions.
-Twenty-five minutes are intended for discussion.
+Twentyfive minutes are intended for discussion.

-Requirements for a roundtable:
+Requirements for preparing a roundtable:

-- A title of up to 100 characters (including spaces). - An abstract of 150 200 words. - An extended summary of 600 1000 words, detailing the aims, methodology, findings, and theoretical and educational significance of the research.
-This extended summary is the basis for the reviews.
+- A title of up to 100 characters (including spaces). - An abstract of 100 250 words. - An extended summary of 600 1000 words, detailing the aims, methodology, findings, and theoretical and educational significance of the research.
+This extended summary is the basis for the reviewers.